 The croissants

 The Frenchies baking up the croissants in Key West have a serious problem with butter.
-May seem strange to say, but you can have too much butter in a croissant and the two different places we sampled (from actual French bakers) were heavy on this ingredient.
+It may seem strange to say, but you can have too much butter in a croissant and the two different places we sampled (from actual French bakers) were heavy on this ingredient.

 The beaches on Key West